File Small Claims Online

 Step 2: Determine the Exact Amount of Your Small Claim

-Within small claims court, the financial claim is limited to a maximum of $10,000.
-Indeed starting the sum you plan to recover is important.
+Within small claims court, the financial claim is limited to a small claims maximum amount of $10,000.
+Indeed, starting the sum you plan to recover is important.
 While this may seem straightforward, it can be complex in some cases.
-For example, if your claim is placed on repair costs, multiple analysis should be obtained to guide the judge's decision.
+For example, if your claim is based on repair costs, multiple analyses should be obtained to guide the judge's decision.
 In cases involving additional costs, the judge may consider the current value of the lost or damaged thing rather than the cost of replacement.

 Step 3: Send a Demand Letter

-Before proceeding to sue, small claims court guidelines typically require you to request payment from the opposit party.
+Before proceeding to sue, small claims court guidelines typically require you to request payment from the opposite party.
 This involves sending a certified letter demanding payment.
-Duplicates of this Demand Letter, certified mail receipts, and return receipt postcards should be reserved for future position and filing.
+Duplicates of this Demand Letter, certified mail receipts, and return receipt postcards should be reserved for future reference and filing.

 Step 4: Decide Where to File Your Case